Oregon Medical Board Information

 The Oregon Pain Management Commission is responsible for the one hour of pain management specific CME credit required of all OMB licensees.
 The Commission offers a PDF and a Word version of the module, links to additional pain courses and a mailing list to receive direct information on this important topic.

-The Federation of State Medical Boards offers both a paperback and electronic version of its publication, Responsible Opioid Prescribing: A Clinician’s Guide.
-The FSMB also provides numerous other resources such as pain and function assessment tools, treatment consensus statement, guides and guidelines, federal regulations and other sites of interest on its Pain Resources page.
+In July 2013, the Federation of State Medical Boards (FSMB) adopted a new Model Policy for the Use of Opioid Analgesics in the Treatment of Chronic Pain.
+The model policy provides informational guidelines for determining if opioid analgesics are appropriate and compliant with state and federal laws and regulations.
+In addition, the FSMB offers both a paperback electronic version of its publication, Responsible Opioid Prescribing: A Clinician’s Guide.
+The FSMB also provides numerous other resources such as pain and function assessment tools, treatment consensus statements, guides and guidelines, federal regulations and other sites of interest on its Pain Resources page.

 In 2010, the Washington State Agency Medical Directors Group published the Interagency Guideline on Opioid Dosing for Chronic Non-Cancer Pain (CNCP).
 The Guideline addresses initiating, transitioning and maintaining opioids for chronic non-cancer pain patients and optimizing treatment through various methods.